-DBS retain data subject’s details for as long as they are valid, accurate and up to date or until such time that a data subject chooses to unsubscribe directly with us or via one of our partners who are making use of their details provided by us.
-We maintain regular contact and we ensure that data subjects have the opportunity to opt out at least once every six months.
+We will also only retain your details if they are valid, accurate and up to date or until such time that you choose to unsubscribe directly with us or via one of our partners who are making use of your details provided by us.

 - A contributor (or a client) requests it be suppressed (actioned within 7 days of request)

 - Processing determines the record to be inaccurate

 - Marketing activity determines the record to be invalid